Port Arthur Historic Site is open every day of the year

 With sweeping views of the Penitentiary, gardens and grounds, the 1830 restaurant is a perfect place to enjoy a long, relaxed meal with friends.
 Our menu uses fresh seasonal produce sourced from local growers and producers, and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskeys and spirits

-The 1830 Restaurant and Bar is open every evening through the Easter Break from 4pm with meals served from 6pm.
-After daylight savings on 2 April we will open earlier for meals at 5pm.
+The 1830 Restaurant and Bar is open everyday from 4pm with a special Drinks & Nibbles menu.
+Dinner is served from 5pm.

 Bookings are recommended.
 Contact us to make a reservation.